 • If you look at life in this world without spiritual discernment, you can wrongly conclude that it’s pretty much “same old, same old” from day to day.

 • It’s an easy trap to become snared in — geting accustomed to things and expecting no change, nothing new, from one day to the next.
-The attitude that says, “…everything goes on as it has” can begin to dominate your thinking and get you into an unproductive “survival” mode — content just to get through each day, with no awareness that God is doing great things all around us.
+You go about your regular, everyday routine.
+You follow habitual patterns and see familiar people and places.
+Everything seems unchanged from the previous day, week, year.
+The attitude that says, “…everything goes on as it has” can begin to dominate your thinking and get you into an unproductive “survival” mode, content just to get through each day — "steady as she goes" — with no awareness that God is doing great things all around you.